H-Mateus/spinal-studies-rjah-site/content/post/org_mode_basics_2020-12-03/index.md

 The link in the previous sentence looks like this:
 `[[https://en.wikipedia.org/wiki/Hyperlink][links]]`

-To insert images we do the same, but the link has to point to an image in the static/images directory of the site So `[[/images/red_panda.jpeg]]`
+To insert images we do the same, but the link has to point to an image in the static/images directory of the site.
+So `[[/images/red_panda.jpeg]]`
-Results in the following image being embedded
+Results in the following image being embedded:

 {{< figure src="/images/red_panda.jpeg" caption="Figure 1: I know the feeling panda...
 Image credit: [Unsplash](https://unsplash.com/photos/QZwf5yNopUo)" >}}